 Salary and Job Outlook

-Employment of route sales representatives, who are part of the drivers and sales workers jobs category, is expected to increase by 4% from 2014 to 2024, which is about average, according to the U.S. Bureau of Labor Statistics (BLS).
-These workers made a median annual salary of $22,450 in May 2015, according to the BLS.
+Employment of route sales representatives, who are part of the drivers and sales workers jobs category, is expected to increase by 2% from 2018 to 2028, which is slower than average, according to the U.S. Bureau of Labor Statistics (BLS).
+These workers made a median annual salary of $24,700 in May 2018, according to the BLS.

 Sales experience is one of the best ways to stand out from other job candidates, as those with a higher level of knowledge will have more qualifications for the position.
-Job growth for route sales representatives is projected at a slower than average rate through 2024, and applicants could expect to earn a little more than $22,000 annually in 2015.
+Job growth for route sales representatives is projected at a slower than average rate through 2028, and applicants could expect to earn approximately $24,700 annually in 2018.